 Again, it’s all about creating a culture of acceptance, understanding, get people pointing in the same direction.

-From our experience here at Rogue Risk, in the vast majority of cases, what everybody wants, the injured employee, the business, healthcare providers, family members, what everyone wants is to get that injured worker back to 100% of their job functionalities as quickly as possible, and having a smooth, consistent, documented return to work program can get that done for everyone.
+From our experience here at Rogue Risk, in the vast majority of cases, what everybody wants, the injured employee, the business, healthcare providers, and family members, is to get that injured worker back to 100% of their job functionalities as quickly as possible, and having a smooth, consistent, documented return to work program can get that done for everyone.

 I know this is complex stuff.
 I know it seems like a lot.
 I hope it helps you.

-Please download that sample worksheet that I suggested above.
+Please download the sample worksheet that I suggested above.

-If your current insurance professional has never addressed issues such as total cost of risk or return to work programs with you before, then I’d encourage you to reach out to us today.
+If your current insurance professional has never addressed issues such as total cost of risk or return-to-work programs with you, I’d encourage you to reach out to us today.

 I look forward to introducing you to a new way of viewing your insurance program.